m-alhoomaidi/react-design-patter-container/README.md

-## React Design Patter - Container Patter
+## React Design Patter - Container Pattern

 This project for design pattern using container pattern.